Azure/azure-sdk-for-js/sdk/communication/communication-administration/README.md

 ## Authentication

 You can get a key and/or connection string from your Communication Services resource in [Azure Portal][azure_portal].
-Once you have a key, you may authenticate the `CommunicationIdentityClient` and `PhoneNumberAdministrationClient` with any of the following methods:
+Once you have a key, you can authenticate the `CommunicationIdentityClient` and `PhoneNumberAdministrationClient` with any of the following methods:

 ### Create `KeyCredential` with `AzureKeyCredential` before initializing the client